 Aggregator: The primary program participants in a Market Access Program.
-Aggregators are so called because they are encouraged to aggregate multiple energy saving projects as a means of diversifying risk since projects receive payments based on measured savings and Total System Benefit.
+Aggregators are encouraged to aggregate multiple energy saving projects as a means of diversifying risk since projects receive payments based on measured savings and Total System Benefit.
 This performance-based approach both encourages novel approaches to saving energy and promotes whole building energy solutions.
 Aggregators employ a variety of strategies to encourage customer participation, with few limits on the mechanisms that can be used to advance projects.
 Customers can also opt to self-aggregate, bearing the risks of underperformance themselves.